raspberrypilearning/getting-started-with-git/worksheet.md

 	git config --global user.email "h.potter@hogwarts.prof"
 	```

 1. Next you need to tell Git which text editor you want to use.
-If you don't have any particularly strong feelings about text editors then you can just type:
+If you don't have any particularly strong feelings about text editors, then you can just type:

 ```bash
 git config --global core.editor nano